How do you find low competition keywords with high traffic?

 - Competitive positioning map: demonstrate strengthens and weaknesses of competitive domains.

-Step #4: Click on competitor’s website address.
+Step #4: Click on the competitor’s website address.

 Here’s the organic traffic report for virtualwritingtutor.com.